fcamilleri22/dots/README.md

 3. **Create Projects Directory, clone `dots` repository, and swap in my config files.** I keep all git repositories that I'm actively contributing to inside `~/Projects/`, including this repository.
 In this phase, I make said directory, clone this entire repository to that directory.
 Lastly, using `stow`, a GNU symlink manager, I remove any configuration file I have a replacement for in the repository, and replace them with symlinks to configuration files contained within `dots`.
 This enables me to quickly commit any changes I may make to those configurations in the future, since they are all available in one central location

-4. **Initialize software that needs initial setup, and configure remaining loose ends** In this last section, we initialize anything that needs initialization, including our `mariadb` instance, and we perform any small one off configurations that don't warrant dotfiles, such a small firefox theme fix, and changing the shell to `zsh`, my preferred default terminal shell.
+4. **Initialize software that needs initial setup, and configure remaining loose ends** In this last section, we initialize anything that needs initialization, including our `mariadb` instance, and we perform any small one off configurations that don't warrant dotfiles, such a small firefox theme fix, setting a default theme and wallpaper, and changing the shell to `zsh`, my preferred default terminal shell.
+Also, any other installations that require user intervention are pushed to this section.

-## What exactly am I during this process.
+## What exactly am I installing during this process.
 Why?

 #### From the official Manjaro Repositories: